 HIRE A COMMITTED PROBATE ATTORNEY

 Probate cases can be lengthy and confusing.
 It’s often exasperating and sometimes emotional as you recover from the death of a loved one; Chaffee County probate attorney Lindsey Parlin understands this.
 Whether you’re creating a will or challenging a will, the wisest move is to take your concerns to a good Colorado probate lawyer.
 Lindsey Parlin is that lawyer.
 Ms. Parlin provides free initial consultations both at her Leadville office and offsite on request; evening and weekend appointments are also available on request.
 She represents bequest clients throughout Park, Summit, Eagle, Lake, and Chafee counties.
 Her law firm assists with a number of services including probate, estate planning, estate administration, probate administration, and the development of wills and trusts.
-Get the help you need from an experienced Eagle County probate attorney right now.
+Get the help you need from an experienced El Paso County probate attorney right now.
 For questions regarding a trust, will, guardianship or probate issue, please complete the information form on the contact page on this site or call the law offices of Lindsey Parlin at 719-310-3703.